Context-Free Synthetic Data Mitigates Forgetting: Experiments

-{\bf Comparing against weight-space methods} In Table~\ref{tab:comparisons} we compare our method with relevant baselines.
+{\bf Comparing against weight-space methods} In Table~\ref{tab:olmo} we compare our method with relevant baselines.
 The main results are encapsulated in the table's caption.
 Importantly we see that we are better than the relevant baselines.
 For $l_2$ regularization we take the the regularization penalty as $1e-3$.
 We do a through sweep over the hyper-parameters for baselines and report the relevant numbers here.
 Specifically we sweep over the ranks of the low-rank matrices in LoRA (Table~\ref{tab:loracompletetab}), over regularization penalty for $l_2$ (Table~\ref{tab:l2completetab}) and over averaging rations $\alpha$ for Wise-FT (Table~\ref{tab:modelavgcompletetab}. \texttt{CFS} provides a better trade-off than these methods.

-{\bf Ablations} We study our methods performance on ablating the sampling temperature and number of samples we generate for augmentations.
+{\bf Ablating on number of generated samples} We study our methods performance on ablating the number of samples we generate for augmentations.
 Main results are encapsulated in the caption of Table~\ref{tab:cfs_ablation}.
+The number of synthetic data samples used for augmentations display the expected trend with the pre-existing task average increasing and the GSM8K performance decreasing as we increase the augmentation data.
+We would like to highlight that in the regime when the generation budget is limited (i.e., \textit{just 10\%} of the size of the finetuning data), \texttt{CFS} is still able to effectively mitigate forgetting.

+{\bf Ablating on generation parameters} We study our methods performance on ablating the sampling temperature in Table~\ref{tab:cfs_ablation}.
 We see that our method is robust to choice of temperature used to sample, attenuating forgetting nonetheless.
 We choose $T=1$ for rest of our experiments.
-The number of synthetic data samples used for augmentations display the expected trend with the pre-existing task average increasing and the GSM8K performance decreasing as we increase the augmentation data.
-We fix the number of samples to be 100\%, i.e., equal to dataset size for our experiments.
+We skip the ablations on other generation parameters like nucleus sampling parameter and the \texttt{CFS} generation prompt.